hashicorp/terraform-website/content/source/docs/enterprise/workspaces/settings.html.md

 The directory where Terraform will execute.
 This defaults to the root of your repository.

 If your repo contains multiple environments, you can set this to the subdirectory matching the workspace's environment.
-If your repo contains

 ## VCS Root Path